blchelle/portfolio-webpage/README.md

 # Brock Chelle's Portfolio 👦

-My Personal Portfolio Webpage is a site created with the goal of showcasing my skills, projects, and a little bit about myself.
+My Personal Portfolio Webpage is a site created with the goal of showcasing my experience, skills, projects, and a little bit about myself.

 ## Live Site 🌎